llord1/llord1.github.io/Introductory.md

 + What language learning tools are most effective with acquiring Saint Lucian Kwéyòl language?
 A comparison of specially curated Saint Lucian Kwéyòl language of Language learning tools: discussion of the value of puzzles for language acquisition and familiarity (word search puzzles), discussion of curated mnemonic tools, and language learning mobile applications.

-+ Exploring multilingualism in Saint Lucia; are there any patterns of language pairings in the help or hurt Saint Lucian Kwéyòl language acquisition?
++ Exploring multilingualism in Saint Lucia; are there any patterns of language pairings, on the island, that help or hurt Saint Lucian Kwéyòl language acquisition?

 - __*Aesthetic needs*__ can be explored as topics related to __*Artistry*__.